-As a new tennis player, you need a racquet that gives you a greater chance of hitting the ball, and a racquet that just generally makes the learning process easier.
-That is why I always recommend racquets that are light in weight, have a large head size, and are powerful enough to compensate for any lack of fundamental technique initially.
+As a new tennis player, you need a racquet that gives you a greater chance of HITTING the ball, and a racquet that just generally makes the learning process easier.

 You want to have fun when learning the game, and the best way to do that is to use a racquet that meets these specifications.

-As we are about to embark on this journey through a whopping 75 different products, I’d like to draw your attention to a quick page from the LTA, who is the governing body for tennis in Britain.
-They have quickly outlined what to look for whether you are a beginner, intermediate, or advanced tennis player.
+As we are about to embark on this journey through a whopping 75 different products, I’d like to draw your attention to a quick page from the LTA, which is the governing body for tennis in Britain.

 I will be running through the reasons behind this information in great detail throughout this piece, but first you can check out their page.